-This scrum sprint planning template seeks to bring some of the familiar concepts of sprint planning and agile to efficiently help you and your team manage biweekly sprints.
+This sprint planning template implements some of the familiar concepts of scrum and agile sprint planning to help you and your team manage biweekly sprints efficiently.

-During the sprint planning process, you may have a scrum master who helps you with grooming your product backlog.
-He or she is also leading a sprint planning meeting which has its own structure and cadence depending on how closely you follow scrum and agile processes.
-No matter how your groom your product backlog or run your sprint meetings, the goal is to launch a product on time while minimizing surprises and distractions.
+During the sprint planning process, you may have a scrum master who helps you groom your product backlog.
+They are also leading a sprint planning meeting which has its own structure and cadence depending on how closely you follow scrum and agile processes.
+No matter how you groom your product backlog or run your sprint meetings, the goal is to launch a product on time while minimizing surprises and distractions.

-How to prepare for a scrum planning meeting
+How to prepare for a sprint planning meeting

 Preparing for a scrum planning meeting ensures every stakeholder is informed on how to start working towards launching the product.
 During the scrum planning meeting, you and your team should meet to discuss which tasks should be worked on during the current sprint (and which tasks should be added to the product backlog).